 17. License Plate Game

-This game is easy to play since all you need is pen and paper.
-Take it up a notch by printing out a map of the United States and letting the kids crossing off each state as they find the license plate.
+This game is easy to play since all you need is a pen and paper.
+Take it up a notch by printing out a map of the United States and letting the kids cross off each state as they find license plates from that state.
 A lesson in geography and the kids don’t even know it!

 18. I Spy